AHC51920

 • Units

-• 3 must be from the electives listed below
+• Three (3) units from electives listed below

-• 2 from the remaining electives listed below, or any currently endorsed Training Package or accredited course packaged at Certificate IV, Diploma or Advanced Diploma.
+• Two (2) units from the remaining electives listed below, or any currently endorsed Training Package or accredited course packaged at Certificate IV, Diploma or Advanced Diploma level.

 All units in the Diploma of Applied Agronomy listed on training.gov.au are available by RPL.